 The Sounds Of Adventure

-This is a nice Baxter collection that holds together musically.
-In other words, even though the jacket notes explain that Baxter experimented with rock and roll, you will not find any of those tunes here.
-The songs, tend to be more "mood" or "exotic" in nature.
+This nice Baxter collection holds together musically.
+The jacket notes explain that Baxter experimented with rock and roll, but you will not find any of those tunes here.
+This is a mood set.

 Richard Hayman And His Orchestra